Everyone starts their journey by taking a pre-built training program and trying it out.

 Beyond this, just make sure you rest appropriately, control the eccentric to some degree, and perform forceful concentric contractions and you’ve made your way through The Pyramid.
 All that remains is making it more flexible and a bit more specific to your needs.

-Customizing Your Program with Autoregulation
+Creating Your Workouts with Autoregulation in Mind

 Now that you’ve got the basic structure, there are some things you can do to better match this program to your specific needs.